NET NEUTRALITY - Bitel: Drop DNS Bypassed

 The problem

-I exclusively use CloudFlare DNS on my laptop (MacBook Pro) so I set up my settings to use it on Wi-Fi and Ethernet.
+I exclusively use CloudFlare DNS on my personal laptop (MacBook Pro) so I set up my settings to use it on Wi-Fi and Ethernet.

 I use security.cloudflare-dns.com or more exactly: